konpyutaika/nifikop/site/website/versioned_docs/version-v1.7.0/2_deploy_nifikop/1_quick_start.md

 > To install an other version of the operator use `helm install --name=nifikop --namespace=nifi --set operator.image.tag=x.y.z konpyutaika-incubator/nifikop`

-In the case where you don't want to deploy the crds using helm (`--skip-crds`), you have to deploy manually the crds :
+In the case where you don't want to deploy the crds using helm (`--skip-crds`), you have to deploy manually the crds:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/konpyutaika/nifikop/master/config/crd/bases/nifi.konpyutaika.com_nificlusters.yaml